Nino-cunei/lorentz2022/3-wednesday/plenary.md

 Cryptography as a method for securing data?

-Kaj: what were the reasons that cuneiform writing fell out of use?
+Kai: what were the reasons that cuneiform writing fell out of use?

 Is it a protection/security matter?